KEY60228/reviewthem.nvim/README.md

 ## Health Check

-Run `:checkhealth reviewit` to diagnose any issues with your setup.
+Run `:checkhealth reviewthem` to diagnose any issues with your setup.

 ## Example Review Output